robotandchisel/robotandchisel.github.io/_posts/2024-10-14-graceful-controller.md

 This control law implements a closed-form solution to find a kinematically feasible linear and angular velocity for a differential drive robot to approach a pose, based on just a few parameters that are actually fairly robot-independent.
-The image below shows some example
+The image below (from the original paper) shows some example trajectories:
-trajectories:

 <center>
 <img src="/{{ site.baseurl }}assets/images/2024-10-14-control-law.png" width="60%" />